AED43A85 A66F 475A BF44 80AEE7103C30

 1. Define your real estate project

-Before even starting the viewings, it's important to clarify your needs and objectives.
+Before even starting the viewings, it is essential to clarify your needs and objectives.
 What is the purpose of your purchase?

-We help you define your priorities so we can present you with properties perfectly suited to your project.
-Thanks to our access to the entire market, including off-market opportunities, we can offer you both resale properties and new developments.
+We help you define your priorities so that we can present you with properties truly suited to your project.
+Thanks to our access to the entire market—new developments directly from developers, and resale properties through our network of partner agencies—you have a single point of contact for the entire Costa del Sol market.

 2. New or resale: which to choose?

-Purchasing a new property generally involves buying off-plan, meaning the property is still under construction or yet to be built.
+Buying off-plan: Purchasing a new property generally involves buying off-plan—a property that is still under construction or yet to be built.
 Payment is staggered according to the progress of the work.
 This type of property offers modern design, high energy efficiency standards, and builder's warranties.
 The period between reservation and signing the private contract is 4 to 12 weeks.
 Delivery can take place between 6 and 30 months later.

 3. Expected timeframes